We take a look into digital banks - the different types, what they can offer to consumers, the advantages they bring and their overall safety

 There are many advantages of modern digital banking solutions with neo- and challenger banks alike.
 The online banking industry is so diverse and fluid that new benefits and digital banking services seem to be emerging all the time.

-There are some people out there who are still suspicious of the safety of digital-only banks, lamenting the loss of physical bank branches and questioning the digitization of such important financial services.
+There are some people out there who are still suspicious of the safety of digital-only banks and mobile banking, lamenting the loss of physical bank branches and questioning the digitization of such important financial services.

 The most high tech methods of in-app and payment authentication are often sought after by digital banks and they provide them to customers via partners such as Veriff .
 This includes practices such as:

-When it comes to regulatory banking bodies, most digital banks are usually covered by the Financial Conduct Authority (FCA) and/or the Financial Services Compensation Scheme (FSCS), which adds another level of security, bringing added peace of mind to already happy customers.
+When it comes to regulatory banking bodies, most digital banks and digital banking solutions are usually covered by the Financial Conduct Authority (FCA) and/or the Financial Services Compensation Scheme (FSCS), which adds another level of security, bringing added peace of mind to already happy customers.